probabilitynokami/ClassDiagram/Ludo.md

 }
 ```

 To decouple GameEngine class from the rendering device, you should derive the GameEngine class to a specific rendering device to override the Render() method.
 So, to use console as rendering device, a ConsoleGameEngine class like in the diagram should be made.
+Another way to do it to set the GameEngine class to be generic.
+But, I don't find that elegant.
+It's up to you how you will implmenent this.